-The Banks in Belgium are known to be one of the most liberal and sophisticated system around the globe.
-Belgium ranks Third in Europe in terms of density of bank branches.
+The banks in Belgium are known to be one of the most liberal and sophisticated system around the globe.
+Belgium ranks third in Europe in terms of the density of bank branches.
 There are over 140 branches operational in Belgium.
 Additionally, it is one of the leading providers of electronic banking services with more than 90% of the transactions conducted electronically.

 Structure of Banks in Belgium

 The Banks in Belgium can be classified as:

 - Foreign Banks

 Further, the activities are circulating around two activities namely Wholesale and Retail Banking.
 This ensures optimal efficiency and a rapid decision-making process.
 This helps in keeping the structure lean and efficient.

 - KBC Bank

 - Delen Private Bank